rafalp/Misago/dev-docs/plugins/hooks/check-edit-private-thread-permission-hook.md

 #### `action: CheckEditPrivateThreadPermissionHookAction`

-A standard Misago function used to check if the user has permission to edit a private thread.
+Misago function used to check if the user has permission to edit a private thread.
 It raises Django's `PermissionDenied` with an error message if they can't edit it.

 See the [action](#action) section for details.